SRAM Corporation: History

 In their early years, SRAM introduced the Grip Shift (or twist shift) gear-change technology to the road bike market in 1988.
 Twist shift gear changing was later brought to mountain bikes in 1991.

 In 1990, the company sued Shimano for unfair business practices, noting that Shimano offered, in effect, a 10-percent discount to bicycle manufacturers specifying an all-Shimano drivetrain and that few companies in the highly competitive industry would be willing to forgo such a discount to specify Grip Shift components.
 SRAM received an unspecified out-of-court settlement from Shimano in 1991.
 As a result of this lawsuit, all Shimano competitors won the right to compete in the lucrative OEM bicycle component arena.

 The years after the Shimano settlement were marked by growth for the company, as it increased sales and added other companies to its portfolio.
 SRAM is an example of a recent trend within the high-end cycle-component segment of the bicycle industry, where companies seek a position as a "one-stop shopping center" for bicycle frame manufacturers/bicycle brand owners, supplying all or most of the parts needed to build a complete bike.
 SRAM now incorporates the former bicycle divisions of Fichtel & Sachs, Sachs-Huret, and acquired component makers RockShox, Avid, Truvativ, Zipp, and QUARQ.

 In 1995, SRAM introduced their first mountain bike rear derailleur, dubbed “ESP”, that featured a 1:1 cable actuation ratio that was more tolerant of cable contamination.
 The new derailleur was compatible with SRAM's ESP Grip Shifters.
 This was a first step for SRAM toward producing a complete shifting system.
 By 1997, SRAM was ready to make its first acquisition, Sachs.
 This acquisition provided SRAM with a group of metallurgists and engineers as well as a chain and internally geared hub production line.

-SRAM's released its first “X.O” rear derailleur in 2001.
+SRAM released its first “X.O” rear derailleur in 2001.
 It was a complete redesign of SRAM's existing ESP derailleurs, however it still made use of SRAM's proprietary 1:1 shift actuation ratio for improved shifting performance with worn or contaminated cables.
 Made from forged aluminum, the introduction of SRAM's first high-end derailleur marked a turning point for the company's mountain bike shifting groups.
 The introduction of X.O also marked the first time trigger shifters were available as a shifting option for SRAM rear derailleurs.